Stephen Joel Trachtenberg

-Stephen Joel Trachtenberg (born December 14, 1937) was the 15th President of the George Washington University, serving from 1988 to 2007.
+Stephen Joel Trachtenberg (born December 14, 1937) is a former academic administrator who was the 15th President of the George Washington University, serving from 1988 to 2007.
 On August 1, 2007, he retired from the presidency and became GW's President Emeritus and University Professor of Public Service at the Trachtenberg School of Public Policy and Public Administration.

 Early life and education

 Trachtenberg was born in Brooklyn, New York City, on December 14, 1937.
 He graduated from James Madison High School in Brooklyn in 1955.
 He graduated from Columbia University in 1959, a J.D. from Yale Law School in 1962, and a Master of Public Administration degree from the Harvard Kennedy School in 1966.
 He is a brother of Zeta Beta Tau.

 Career

 He served as the special assistant to the U.S. Education Commissioner for the Department of Health, Education, and Welfare.
 He began his career in higher education at Boston University and later became president at the University of Hartford.
 He then worked at George Washington University in Washington, D.C.